Tunis: Geography

 Tunis is located in north-eastern Tunisia on the Lake of Tunis, and is connected to the Mediterranean sea's Gulf of Tunis by a canal which terminates at the port of La Goulette/Halq al Wadi.
 The ancient city of Carthage is located just north of Tunis along the coastal part.
-The city lies on a similar latitude as the southernmost points of Europe.
+The city is further South than Sicily, on a similar latitude to Cádiz, an ancient city in Southern Spain with ties to the Phoenician and Carthaginian civilizations.

 The city of Tunis is built on a hill slope down to the lake of Tunis.
 These hills contain places such as Notre-Dame de Tunis, Ras Tabia, La Rabta, La Kasbah, Montfleury, and La Manoubia with altitudes just above 50 m.
 The city is located at the crossroads of a narrow strip of land between Lake Tunis and Séjoumi.
 The isthmus between them is what geologists call the "Tunis dome", which includes hills of limestone and sediments.
 It forms a natural bridge and since ancient times several major roads linking to Egypt and elsewhere in Tunisia have branched out from it.
 The roads also connect with Carthage, emphasizing its political and economic importance not only in Tunisia but more widely in North Africa and the Mediterranean Sea in ancient times.

 The Greater Tunis area has an area of 300,000 hectare, 10% of which are urbanized, the rest being shared between bodies of water (20,000 hectare of lakes or lagoons) and agricultural or natural land (250,000 hectare).
 However, urban growth, which is estimated to be increasing by 500 hectares per year, is gradually changing the landscape with urban sprawl.